 "Cooperative Agreement" means a Financial Assistance instrument used by EERE to transfer money or property when the principal purpose of the transaction is to accomplish a public purpose of support or stimulation authorized by Federal statute, and Substantial Involvement (see definition below) is anticipated between EERE and the Applicant during the performance of the contemplated activity.
-Refer to 10 CFR 600.5 for additional information regarding cooperative agreements.
+Refer to 2 CFR 200.24 for additional information regarding cooperative agreements.

 "Cost Sharing" means that portion of the project or program's costs not borne by the Federal Government.
 The percentage of Applicant Cost Share is to be applied to the Total Project Cost (i.e., the sum of Applicant plus EERE Cost Shares) rather than to the EERE contribution alone.
-Cost sharing information can be found in the Code of Federal Regulations at 2 CFR part 200 (non-profit and university, State and Local Governments, and for profit entities).
+Cost sharing information can be found in the Code of Federal Regulations at 2 CFR 200.306 as amended by 2 CFR 910.130.